-1. Phishing – This type of threat is usually distributed through emails which contain malicious links and attachments which if you open them, can either infect your PC/mobile with some malware, or can lead you to some web pages where if you leave your personal information (like credit card for example), they can be stolen.
-Those mails often tend to scare a victim to gain information.
-One example of such a threat, is that you can receive an email that tells you your PC is infected with a virus and you need to immediately download and install some recommended antivirus software to clean your PC.
+This type of threat is usually distributed through emails that contain malicious links and attachments which if you open them, can either infect your PC/mobile with some malware or can lead you to some web pages where if you leave your personal information (like a credit card for example), they can be stolen.
+Those emails often tend to scare a victim to gain information.
+One example of such a threat is that you can receive an email that tells you your PC is infected with a virus and you need to immediately download and install some recommended antivirus software to clean your PC.
 If you do that, you will then actually infect your PC.
 These messages are also often called SPAM messages.

-2. Ransomware – This is probably the most common threat nowadays.
-Trends of using this type of malware among the criminal organizations are raising every day.
+This is probably the most common threat nowadays.
+Trends of using this type of malware among criminal organizations are raising every day.
 Ransomware is a type of malware that once it gets into your network (PC, server, mobile, printer, etc.) it starts locking all your files, documents, pictures, music, even cloud files, by encrypting them.

-Afterwards, you will get a message on your infected device that to unlock (decrypt) your files, you need to pay a ransom.
+Afterward, you will get a message on your infected device that to unlock (decrypt) your files, you need to pay a ransom.
 Nobody can guarantee that you will get a key to unlock your files if you pay, so there is a risk to be tricked twice.
-Important thing to remember is that a ransomware victim can be anyone, not just some big or tech company, also this type of mallware can be deadly.
+The important thing to remember is that a ransomware victim can be anyone, not just some big or tech company, also this type of malware can be deadly.